-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Nippon Building Fund Inc. as of June 30, 2005 and December 31, 2004, and the results of its operations and its cash flows for each of the six months ended June 30, 2005, December 31, 2004 and June 30, 2004, in conformity with accounting principles generally accepted in Japan.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Nippon Building Fund Inc. as of December 31, 2005 and June 30, 2005, and the results of its operations and its cash flows for each of the six months ended December 31, 2005, June 30, 2005 and December 31, 2004, in conformity with accounting principles generally accepted in Japan.

-Without qualifying our opinion, we draw attention to Note 11 to the financial statements, which states that Nippon Building Fund Inc. issued new shares.
+Without qualifying our opinion, we draw attention to Note 11 to the financial statements, which states that Nippon Building Fund Inc. issued new shares and that Nippon Building Fund Inc. concluded an exchange contract of fixed assets on February 24, 2006.